jvictorfarias/jvictorfarias/README.md

 - :rocket: Technical skills and interests: JS/TS, HTML & CSS, NodeJS, ReactJS, React Native.
 - 🔭 I’m currently working on back-end development using NodeJS as main technology.
-- 🌱 I’m currently learning ReactJS and React Native to become a full-stack developer!.
+- 🌱 I’m currently learning ReactJS and React Native to become a full-stack developer!
 - 👯 I’m looking to collaborate on NodeJS projects that captivate me.
 - 😄 Trying to practice clean architecture knowledge to create a quality and scalable code.